 After the Europeans arrived, the metal hatchet or tomahawk became a favorite tool.
 One variety would be a tomahawk with a hollowed handle and a bowl formed on the opposite end of the blade.
 This tomahawk would have been present during talks of war.
 If peace was the theme during these talks, then the bowl would be lit and the tomahawk pipe would be passed from man to man and smoked.
 Then the host would take the tomahawk outside and bury it preventing the weapon from being used.
 Today, “Bury the Hatchet” is the phrase that has come down to us from this tradition.

 Today, the centuries old traditions of the Native American Pipe are continuing to be expressed.
 Skilled American Indian craftsmen produce many different styles that represent their cultural diversities.
 These range from simple pipes with a limited amount of decoration, to elaborate ones made with leather, fringe, feathers, beads, antlers and bones.
 These make wonderful wall hangings and can bring into your home the essence of the Native American Indian culture.
-Check out the Pipe Category on our site.
+Check out the Pipe Category at Grey Wolf Trading Post.
 There you will find every variety from Mini Social Pipes to Pipestone, Peace Pipes and Ceremonial Pipes, Animal Totem Pipes, Laced Pipes, and Hatchet Pipes.
 The Pipes are crafted by members of the Sioux, Navajo, Creek, and Cherokee Tribes and all come with Certificates of Authenticity.